Women’s Hair Loss and Alopecia

 6 months before and after, 4 PRP sessions

 When patients ask what to do for hair loss in females, the answer is that many options are available at internationally renowned, board-certified dermatologist Dr. Michele Green’s dermatology office.
-When hair loss or hair thinning is caused by a hormone imbalance, Dr. Green may first recommend taking an anti-androgen medication, such as spironolactone, or an oral contraceptive.
+When hair loss or a hormone imbalance causes hair loss or hair thinning, spironolactone or an oral contraceptive may be recommended.
 These treatments can address the condition’s root cause and prevent further hair loss.
-Oral treatments such as finasteride or minoxidil can help to address hair loss in women by promoting hair growth and strengthening the hair follicles.
+Oral treatments such as finasteride or minoxidil can help address hair loss in women by promoting hair growth and strengthening the hair follicles.
 Using the wrong hair loss treatment or the wrong combination of hair loss treatments may even worsen the condition, making it critical to first meet with a hair loss specialist, such as Dr. Michele Green, in New York City.

 Several forms of oral medications are available when prescribed by a board-certified dermatologist, such as Dr. Green, that work to strengthen hair follicles and promote hair growth.
 One such pill to treat women’s hair loss is oral minoxidil, which was originally used to treat high blood pressure with the side effect of promoting new hair growth.
 Researchers discovered that low doses of minoxidil provided patients with thicker hair and better hair retention.
 Other oral medications for women’s hair loss include finasteride (Propecia) and Dutasteride, which both work by blocking the hormone dihydrotestosterone (DHT), Spironolactone, which is an anti-androgen medication effective at hormone regulation, oral contraceptives, which can also aid in regulating hormones, and oral supplements, such as Nutrafol and Viviscol.
 With many options available, it is best to consult Dr. Green on which pill to treat and prevent hair loss that works best for you.